- Guarantee of Housing

 Columbia students are not automatically populated in the Barnard Housing Portal, so you must email firstname.lastname@example.org at least 24 hours in advance of the Registration deadline to ask to be added to the Portal so you can log in and register yourself.

-The majority of students will be taking part in the Barnard Housing Lottery to pick rooms for next year.
-Please read the Housing Lottery webpage for full information about this process.
+Most students will take part in the Barnard Housing Lottery to pick rooms for next year (see Housing Lottery for more info).

-Students with diagnosed disabilities and/or medical conditions who may need a housing accommodation should submit a request to the Disability Services office prior to the Lottery to secure a room assignment.
-Please see Disability Requests for more information.
+Students with diagnosed disabilities and/or medical conditions who may need a housing accommodation should submit a Pre-Lottery Accommodation Request to the Disability Services office to secure a room assignment (see Disability Requests for more info).
+Students who are offered an accommodation must additionally sign & submit the Disability Placement Acceptance Form.

-Students who are hired as RAs for the upcoming academic year (and the students they "pull-in" to their suite / floor) must additionally sign & submit the RA Pull-In Form (which is sent to RAs when they are hired).
+Students who are hired as RAs for the upcoming academic year (and the students they "pull-in" to their suite or floor) must also sign & submit the RA Pull-In Form (which is sent to RAs when they are hired).

-Rising-Seniors only may also register at Columbia to be part of a group for the CU Lottery.
-Please see Housing Exchange for more information.
+Only Rising-Seniors may additionally register at Columbia to be part of a group for the CU Lottery (see Housing Exchange for more info).

-Students in Greek Chapters may be selected to live in Columbia chapter houses.
-Please see Housing Exchange for more information.
+Students in Greek Chapters that are part of the Housing Exchange may live in their chapter house at Columbia (see Housing Exchange for more info).

-Students may apply for specific Columbia Special Interest Communities (SICs) that have allowances for Barnard students.
-Please see Housing Exchange for more information.
+Students may apply for specific Columbia Special Interest Communities (SICs) that have allowances for Barnard students (see Housing Exchange for more info).

-The room rates are set by the Board of Trustees and are anticpated to be announced in Late April.
-The room rates will be posted here once available.
+The room rates are set by the Board of Trustees and are usually announced in late April.
+The room rates will be posted at https://barnard.edu/reslife/room-rates once available.

-Barnard students who live in Columbia Housing through the BC/CU Housing Exchange will be billed for their rooms by the College following Barnard's room rates (not Columbia's room rates) and will be required to sign a Barnard Housing Contract (in addition to a Columbia Housing Contract).
+Barnard students living at Columbia through the Housing Exchange are billed the Barnard room rate and will be required to sign a Barnard Housing Contract (in addition to a Columbia Housing Contract).

-Columbia students who are pulled into suites at Barnard will be billed for their rooms by Columbia, following Columbia room rates (not Barnard's rates).
-Columbia students will also be required to sign a Barnard Housing Contract in order to agree to the Terms & Conditions of living in Barnard housing.
+Columbia students living at Barnard through the Housing Exchange are billed the Columbia room rate and also be required to sign a Barnard Housing Contract in order to agree to the Terms & Conditions of living in Barnard housing.

 All other upperclass students, including those living off-campus, will be required to enroll, at minimum, in the Convenience Meal Plan.
 Students may upgrade, should they wish, to a more comprehensive meal plan.

-* The meal plan rates are set by the Board of Trustees and typically announced each year after Spring Break.
-The meal plan rates will be posted at barnard.edu/bursar/tuition-and-fees once available.
+The meal plan rates are set by the Board of Trustees and are usually announced in late April.
+The meal plan rates will be posted at http://barnard.edu/bursar/tuition-and-fees#Mealplans once available.